Skip to main content

 • The right to be informed of one's medical conditions and to consult a doctor of their choice

-• The right to refuse medications and treatments
+• The right to refuse medications and medical care treatments

-• The right to a choice as to schedule and activities
+• The right to choose a schedule and activities

-• The right to an environment that provides maximum comfort and independence
+• The right to an environment that provides the greatest comfort and independence

 Standards of Care

-The NHRA established standards of care intended to protect residents.
-Certification and accreditation ensured facilities have met a minimal standard of care.
-Other NHRA requirements required that nursing homes:
+The NHRA establishes standards of care intended to protect residents.
+Certification and accreditation ensure facilities meet standards to:

 • Maintain adequate staffing